swannodette/swannodette.github.com/_posts/2015-07-29-clojurescript-17.md

 language of the day, and despite Steele's characterization, it seemed miles away from Scheme or anything like it.

-From one angle the next 13 years were my attempt to make Lisp more relevant for day to day work and not just for some cultic inner circle.
-For many years it seemed like a crackpot dream.
-So it's with a constant sense of wonder that I look around at the rapidly expanding ClojureScript community who share the same love for simpler yet more expressive production systems.
+For many years it seemed unlikely that Lisp would be more widely used by the working programmer.
+So it's with a constant sense of wonder that I look around at the rapidly expanding ClojureScript community who share the same love for simpler yet more expressive systems.
+It's seem fair to attribute this quickening pace of adoption to ClojureScript's steadfast dedication to pragmatism.

-So it's with much happiness that I say today is a big Lisp-y milestone for ClojureScript.
+But always taking the practical route can cut off unforeseen avenues and vistas.

+Today ClojureScript embraces the less practical and "dream bigger" side of Lisp.

 *ClojureScript can compile itself.*

 Yeah.

-Before we dig into this mind-bender, a few words on another big change.
+There's a lot to talk about, but first a few words on another big change.

 ## Clojurescript 1.7